 The number of cases of sexually transmitted infections (STIs) reported in Europe is increasing every year, with an estimated 17 million new cases per annum in Western Europe.
 If you engage in unprotected sexual activity, you are putting yourself at risk of potentially contracting an STI.

 Bacterial infections are easily treatable with a straightforward course of antibiotic treatment.
 Even for incurable STIs, such as genital herpes, the outbreaks themselves are easily treatable.
-To buy a treatment online from euroClinix, you simply need to complete a free online consultation, which is subject to approval from one of our UK registered doctors.
+To buy a treatment online from euroClinix, you simply need to complete a free online consultation, which is subject to approval from one of our partner doctors.
 The doctor will then be able to recommend the most appropriate treatment for your sexually transmitted infection (STI), which will be sent to you via free next day delivery.

 euroClinix is an international healthcare provider, offering comprehensive medical services in many different languages.